rupertgermann/tower-defence/memory-bank/progress.md

 - Implement template pattern for tower and enemy variations

 ## Progress Log

+### Phaser Best Practices Implementation (2025-04-20)

+#### Implemented Features
+- Aligned codebase with Phaser 3.88.2 best practices:
+  - Used Phaser's built-in event system for all communication between components
+  - Implemented proper scene cleanup with dedicated cleanup methods in GameScene
+  - Utilized Phaser's group management for entity collections (towers, enemies, projectiles)
+  - Leveraged Phaser's particle system for visual effects and explosions
+  - Implemented manager classes for better code organization and performance
+  - Followed proper object lifecycle management (creation, updates, destruction)

+#### Encountered Errors
+- None reported.

+#### How Issues Were Fixed
+- N/A

+### Generated Unique Projectile Graphics for Sniper and Multishot Towers (2025-04-20)

+#### Implemented Features
+- Added asset generation for `projectile_sniper.png` (purple) and `projectile_multishot.png` (orange) in src/assets-generator.js.
+- These projectiles now have distinct graphics matching their tower types and colors.
+- No code changes required in tower or projectile logic, as asset keys were already correct.

+#### Encountered Errors
+- Sniper and multishot towers used default or missing projectile graphics, as their unique assets were not generated.

+#### How Issues Were Fixed
+- Updated the asset generator to create the missing projectile images, ensuring proper visuals in-game for these towers.

+### SupportTower Implementation (2025-04-20)

+#### Implemented Features
+- Completed SupportTower class implementation with buff mechanics
+- SupportTower now properly buffs nearby towers' fire rates
+- Implemented buff radius to determine which towers to affect
+- Added management of active buffs and removal when towers move out of range
+- Integrated with TowerManager to access all towers in the scene

+#### Encountered Errors
+- None reported.

+#### How Issues Were Fixed
+- N/A

 ### Task 1.1 - Extract common utilities into `/src/utils/`
 - **Implemented Features**: Created `src/utils/math.js` with math helpers (`distance`, `lerp`, `angleBetween`) and refactored `PathManager.js` to use these utilities.